Tihomir of Raška: Background

-Later annexation of Raška by Byzantium
+Later annexation of Serbia by Byzantium

-Tihomir's reign ended around 969.
 The Catepanate of Ras was established between 971–976, during the rule of John Tzimiskes (r.
 969–976).
-A seal of a strategos of Ras has been dated to Tzimiskes' reign, making it possible for Tzimiskes' predecessor Nikephoros II Phokas to have established rule over Raška.
+A seal of a strategos of Stari Ras has been dated to Tzimiskes' reign, making it possible for Tzimiskes' predecessor Nikephoros II Phokas to have established rule over Raška.
 The protospatharios and katepano of Ras was a Byzantine governor named John.
 Data on the katepano of Ras during Tzimiskes' reign is missing.

-Byzantine military presence ended soon thereafter with the wars with Bulgaria, and was re-established only ca. 1018 with the short-lived Theme of Sirmium, which however did not extend much into Raška.
+Byzantine military presence ended soon thereafter with the wars with Bulgaria, and was re-established only ca. 1018 with the short-lived Theme of Sirmium, which however did not extend much into Serbia.